ayushn21/Circle-of-Trust/Readme.md

 ### Technical Details

-EDIT: Currently in the process of being rewritted using PostgreSQL to enable deployment to Heroku.

 All functionality is coded using PHP, JavaScript, HTML, and CSS.
-No database is used, instead all data is stored in an XML file.
+PostgreSQL is used as the database.

 Jquery UI is used for a lot of the UI elements.

-Default login details can be deleted after a new account has been created by modifying the users.xml file.
-No GUI system exists, sorry.
+Admin management screen in under construction.

 Passwords are not stored in clear text.
 MD5 hashes are used.